kdbchau/Ceratina-calcarata-Metagenomics/README.md

 ## 5.2.
 Diversity Statistics

-Here are a list of mini R scripts or R code that I used to run diversity stats for my data.

 PERMANOVA via _adonis2_ using Bray-Curtis method, followed by ANOVA for beta dispersion via _betadisper_.
 This is then followed by TUKEY HSD via _TukeyHSD_ if PERMANOVA was significant and beta dispersion was not significant.
-[Diversity R Script]().
+[Diversity R Script](https://github.com/kdbchau/Ceratina-calcarata-Metagenomics/blob/main/Scripts/diversity.R).

+SIMPER analyses was done using [__Past__](https://past.en.lo4d.com/windows) and simply uploading the dataframe which includes taxa relative contig abundances and environmental feature bin information.
+The dataframe should be set up where each sample is the row and each variable (landscape feature and family/genus) are the columns.
+Then simply selecting SIMPER analysis while highlighting all the taxa and all the landscape features, selecting pool data, and using Bray-Curtis dissimilarities.

+## 5.3.
+Random Forests

+To test if random forests would be worthwhile on this data, I used the following [__random forest script__]() to simply assess whether classification or regression random forest analyses would produce low out-of-box errors or high variance explained %.